What Does it Take to Be a Radiation Therapist?

 - Radiation Therapist

 - Radiation Therapy Technician

 - Medical Dosimetrist

-In 2016, there was an estimated number of 19,100 jobs in the United States for Radiation Therapist.
+There were about 19,100 jobs for Radiation Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Radiation Therapist by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+There will be an estimated 1,200 positions for Radiation Therapist per year.

 The states with the most job growth for Radiation Therapist are Utah, Colorado, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

 Average Radiation Therapists Salary

 The typical yearly salary for Radiation Therapists is somewhere between $56,360 and $124,320.